NCAS-CMS/cfdm/docs/source/class.rst

    cfdm.Field

-The `cfdm.Field` class inherits directly from its `cfdm.core` counterpart, `cfdm.core.Field`.

 Metadata construct classes
 --------------------------

-These classes represent the metadata constructs of the CF data  model.
+Each of these classes represent the metadata constructs of the CF data model.
+They inherit directly from their `cfdm.core` counterparts.
+For example, `cfdm.AuxiliaryCoordinate` inherits `cfdm.core.AuxiliaryCoordinate`.

 .. autosummary::
    :nosignatures: